tweag/nickel/rfcs/003-nix-nickel.md

 **LIB** is more involved.
-Some of Nixpkgs helpers take either functions, but the sole laziness of expressions means that an interface (in the form of a FFI) between Nix and Nickel would needs to handle going back and forth between the two languages transparently.
+Some of Nixpkgs helpers take either functions, but the sole laziness of expressions means that an interface (in the form of a FFI) between Nix and Nickel would need to handle going back and forth between the two languages transparently.

-**OVD** is technically not very different than **LIB**, since it mostly amounts to calling Nix functions like `override`, `overrideAttrs`, etc (for any override that doesn't operate directly on a derivation, which most are).
+**OVD** is technically not very different from **LIB**, since it mostly amounts to calling Nix functions like `override`, `overrideAttrs`, etc (for any override that doesn't operate directly on a derivation, which most are).
 That is, solving **LIB** would solve **OVD** as well.